Notice the difference in the shield fronds

 between the two

 For years the Platycerium alcicorne and Platycerium vassei were thought to be two different species.
 Wendy Franks in her book Platycerium Fern Facts does not list the P. alcicorne as a unique species, but does list the P. vassei species.
 Currently most knowledgeable growers believe they are the same plant and today only P. alcicorne is used to classify this platy species.
-The most common P. alcicorne found is the African version pictured top left.
+The most common P. alcicorne found in the USA is the African version pictured top left.
 It grows in East Africa.
 The platy with the deep rippled shield frond is from Madagascar and is more difficult to find in collections.
 Probably because it is more difficult to grow than the African one.
 The regions in which the African P. alcicorne grows suggests it is more cold tolerant than most Platycerium. but will not take much frost.
-Platycerium alcicorne is a fine choice for an easy Platycerium that can be grown out doors in bright light where front is extremely rare.
+Platycerium alcicorne is a fine choice for an easy Platycerium that can be grown out doors in bright light where frost is extremely rare.

 To some degree, the P. alcicorne is also similar to the P. ellisii, P. panama, P. ridleyi, and P. madagascariense in they all grow rounded shield fronds suggesting they are from rain forests with plenty of water and the shield frond protects the rhizome from rotting from excess watering.
+The Madagascar platys divide into two different forms.
+One with wide fertile fronds and one with narrow fertile fronds.
+The form with extremely narrow fertile fronds tend to also have more pronounced veins on their shields.

 For years Roy Vail has suspected the P. alcicorne could be found in